-When considering choosing a chain link fence for your home, there are many factors to consider.
+When considering choosing a chain link fence for your home, there are many factors to consider such as height and wire gauge size.
 We’ll outline the pros and cons to a chain link fence:

 - Low cost – Chain link fences are relatively inexpensive, particularly when compared to wooden privacy fences.